Australia 108: Planning, design, and approval

 Approval for this proposal was granted by Minister Guy on 25 June 2014.

 Launch

 Australia 108 was launched to the public on 14 February 2015, having already secured up to 300 buyers during a soft pre-launch period.
 Less than a month following its launch, 1,000 of the 1,105 apartments had been sold.
 This includes the sale of the penthouse spread across the 100th floor – the "tallest" home in the southern hemisphere.
-It was sold for A$25 million, an Australian record at the time, to a businessman based in China.
+It was sold for $25 million, an Australian record at the time, to a businessman based in China.
 By July 2015, almost all of the apartments were sold and in October 2015 only 33 apartments remained on the market.
 The cheaper apartments on the lower storeys sold for $450,000.

 Construction and completion

 Australia 108, in between Q1 Tower (left) and Eureka Tower (right).

 The initial aspect of the construction phase, demolition and site preparation, was completed in early 2015.
 Construction on the $900 million residential skyscraper itself, commenced in October 2015, with work on the skyscraper's foundation having concluded in July 2016.
 In September 2015, Aspial Corporation announced their formal appointment of Brookfield Multiplex as the main contractor of Australia 108.
 Kone, an international engineering and service company, secured an order to supply 13 elevators to Australia 108 in March 2016.
 By April 2018, the building's core reached its 50th level – marking the halfway point of the skyscraper.

 The skyscraper was completed in 2020 and underwent construction in 5 stages: